 a list of required values or examples of allowed values; and

-whether the item is obligatory or not obligatory.
+whether the item is mandatory or optional.

 The column marked ‘N/E’ will contain an ‘N’ if the column marked ‘Normative Values / Examples’ contains normative values, and will contain an ‘E’ if the column contains example values that are non-normative.
-For normative values, a fully enumerated set of values may be provided, or the contents of table 3-3 may be a sample of values that are fully enumerated in an annex.
-In this latter case, the necessary annex is identified.
+For normative values, a fully enumerated set of values may be provided, or the contents of table 3-3 may be a sample of values that are fully enumerated in an annex or table.
+In this latter case, the necessary annex or table is identified.

 Only those keywords shown in table 3-3 shall be used in a TDM Metadata Section.
-Obligatory items shall appear in every TDM Metadata Section.
-Items that are not obligatory may or may not appear in any given TDM Metadata Section, at the discretion of the data producer, based on the requirements of the data and its intended application (see annex G for a TDM Summary Sheet that illustrates the relationships between data types and metadata).
+Mandatory items shall appear in every TDM Metadata Section.
+Items that are optional may or may not appear in any given TDM Metadata Section, at the discretion of the data producer, based on the requirements of the data and its intended application (see annex I for a TDM Summary Sheet that illustrates the relationships between data types and metadata).
 For most metadata keywords there is no default value; where there is a default value, it is specified at the end of the ‘Description’ section for the given keyword.
 If a keyword is not present in a TDM, and a default value is defined, the default shall be assumed.

-The order of occurrence of the obligatory and optional KVN assignments shall be fixed as shown in table 3-3.
+The order of occurrence of the mandatory and optional KVN assignments shall be fixed as shown in table 3-3.

 The Metadata Section shall describe the participants in a tracking session using the keyword ‘PARTICIPANT_n’.
 There may be several participants associated with a tracking data session (the number of participants is always greater than or equal to one, and generally greater than or equal to two).
 The ‘n’ in the keyword is an indexer.
 The indexer shall not be the same for any two participants in a given Metadata Section.